 Affiliations:

-O'Keefe is an assistant professor and wildlife extension specialist in the Department of Natural Resources and Environmental Sciences and Illinois Extension, both part of the College of Agricultural, Consumer and Environmental Sciences at the University of Illinois Urbana-Champaign
+O'Keefe is an associate professor and wildlife extension specialist in the Department of Natural Resources and Environmental Sciences and Illinois Extension, both part of the College of Agricultural, Consumer and Environmental Sciences at the University of Illinois Urbana-Champaign

 Title